How to Create Countdown Timer using Python Tkinter

 ws.config(bg='#345')

-- title is used to provide the name of the application it appears on the top of the window.
+• title is used to provide the name of the application, which appears at the top of the window.

 hour=StringVar()